twardlab/registration_docs/docs/.ipynb_checkpoints/index-checkpoint.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-WELCOME to the mouse brain registration documentation!
+Welcome to the mouse brain registration documentation!
 ======================================================

 .. toctree::